Kingston General Hospital: 19th century

 Initial resident staff included a housekeeper-nurse and an assistant.
 In time, a house surgeon and caretaker also lived on site.
 The Female Benevolent Society provided volunteers while local doctors took turns offering their services free-of-charge.
 The hospital cared mainly for the poor, many of them recent immigrants, until the 20th century.
-The hospital's affiliation with the Queen's University Faculty of Medicine began in 1854.
+The hospital's affiliation with the Queen's School of Medicine began in 1854.
 A much-needed addition to the main building and funded by local businessman John Watkins, the Watkins Wing opened in January 1863 to treat patients with infectious diseases.
 Recognizing the value of professionally trained nurses, surgeon Kenneth Fenwick was instrumental in convincing the board to establish an in-house training program for nurses in 1886.
 The hospital recognized the importance of isolating patients with infectious disease when the Nickle Wing was built.
 Named after local businessman and benefactor William Nickle, the Nickle Wing opened in 1891.
 Then, in view of the increasing number of maternity patients and their particular needs, the hospital board proposed a new building for women.
 A bequest from the estate of foundry-owner Michael Doran provided for the Doran Building, which began admitting patients in 1894.
 The 19th century discovery of ether and chloroform and their potential for eliminating pain and suffering during surgery along with the importance of antisepsis led to the construction of appropriate facilities for surgery.
 In 1892 at the Kingston Hospital, surgeon Kenneth Fenwick offered to fund the construction of a surgical amphitheatre which was completed and in operation by 1895.